NCAR/sm750fb_centos8/README.md

 sm750fb_centos8/4.18, 4.18.0-348.2.1.el8_5.x86_64, x86_64: installed
 ```
 #### Stop use of DKMS
-If desired, you can cancel use of DKMS and remove the automatically built `sm750fb` module(s) using the following command.
+If desired, you can cancel use of DKMS and remove the DKMS-built `sm750fb` module(s) using the following command.
 ```
 $ sudo dkms remove sm750fb_centos8/4.18
 ```